harshbhaskerwar28/E-Safe-Bot/README.md

-# 🚨 Emergence_Chat_Bot
+# 🚨 Emergency_Chat_Bot

-Welcome to **Emergence_Chat_Bot**!
+Welcome to **Emergency_Chat_Bot**!
 This intelligent Telegram bot is designed to assist users during emergencies by quickly gathering crucial information and notifying relevant authorities.
 Whether it's a medical emergency, a crime, or a fire, Emergence_Chat_Bot is here to help!

 ## 🌟 Features